pyt-team/TopoModelX/docs/challenge/index.rst

 Guidelines
 -------------
 We encourage the participants to start submitting their Pull Request early on.
-This allows to debug the tests and helps to address potential issues with the code.
+This helps debug failing tests and helps address potential issues with the code.

 In the case of multiple submissions implementing the same model, earlier Pull Requests will be given priority consideration.

 Teams are accepted and there is no restriction on the number of team members.

-There is no restriction on the amount of submisisons (Pull Requests) per participant/team.
+There is no restriction on the amount of submissions (Pull Requests) per participant/team.
 One model per Pull Request.

 The principal developpers of TopoModelX are not allowed to participate.

 Submission Requirements
 -------------
-The submisison must implement a pre-exisitng model from the literature included in Fig. 11 of the review `Architectures of Topological Deep Learning: A Survey of Topological Neural Networks <https://arxiv.org/pdf/2304.10031.pdf>`_.
+The submission must implement a pre-existing model from the literature included in Fig. 11 of the review `Architectures of Topological Deep Learning: A Survey of Topological Neural Networks <https://arxiv.org/pdf/2304.10031.pdf>`_.

 All submitted code complies with TopoModelX's GitHub Action workflow, successfully passing all tests, linting, and formatting (i.e. Black, isort, flake8).